 - Remove the giblets and neck as soon as possible to speed up the thawing process.
 Wash your hands thoroughly after handling any part of the raw turkey.

-- Before cooking, make sure there aren't any ice crystals in the bird's cavity.
+- Before cooking, make sure there are no ice crystals in the bird's cavity.
 Test the thicker parts of the turkey with a fork to check if the meat feels frozen.

-- Turkey (and any other poultry) is best defrosted in a covered dish at the bottom of the fridge so that it can't drip onto other foods.
+- Turkey (and any other poultry) is best defrosted in a covered dish at the bottom of the fridge so that it cannot drip onto other foods.

 - Pour away the liquid that comes out of the defrosting turkey regularly to stop it overflowing and spreading bacteria.
 Be careful not to splash the liquid onto worktops, dishes, cloths or other food.

 - Bear in mind what else you have stored in the fridge.
 Cooked meats and other ready-to-eat foods should be covered and stored higher up.